CommandPost/FCPCafe/docs/contribute.md

 ### Images

-All images should be stored within the `/docs/static/` folder on GitHub.
+All images should be stored within the [`/docs/static/` folder on GitHub](https://github.com/CommandPost/FCPCafe/tree/main/docs/static).

-You can find it [here](https://github.com/CommandPost/FCPCafe/tree/main/docs/static).

 ---